 What’s Your Go-To Horror Story?

-Teaching school is a job many people work every day, hours a day, as they equip the next generation and prepare them to lead our world.
+Many of the stories start with an ordinary person but transition into extraordinary events.
+For example, teaching school is a job many people work every day as they equip the next generation with knowledge and prepare them to lead our world.
 Being followed by a headless horseman is not normal, to say the least.

 As you consider writing your own horror story, try pairing the normal with the abnormal, the every day with the unique, and the ordinary with the extraordinary.
 Just as the above stories show, this simple matching exercise can create classics that stand the test of time.

-You never know what you might dream up, or how it may impact your future readers.
+You never know what you might dream up or how it may impact your future readers.
 Who knows, you may even write the next bestseller!